-(a) Modules for which students are registered are taken into account to schedule the examination timetables twice a year (mid-year and end-of-year).
+- (a) Modules for which students are registered are taken into account to schedule the examination timetables twice a year (mid-year and end-of-year).
 Once the examination timetable is published, it is the only official timetable.
-In exceptional cases, and within the set deadlines for feedback, changes to the examination timetable can be requested by academic departments and can be sent to the head of the Curriculum Management Division, provided that the requested changes do not result in clashes.
-The special arrangement must take place within the time scheduled for the main / supplementary examinations.
+In exceptional cases, and within the said deadlines for feedback, changes to the examination timetable can be requested by academic departments and can be sent to the head of the Curriculum Management Division, provided that the requested changes do not result in clashes. - (b) Where rescheduling in respect of the examination timetable is not possible, a special arrangement can be made with the student with regard to writing the examination. - (c) All modules scheduled for examination purposes are scheduled in the official examination venues, with the exception of off-campus modules, where the venue is indicated as "centre where classes attended".
+A request can be directed to the head of the Curriculum Management Division to have a departmental venue allocated as an examination venue on the examination timetable, where specific venue specifications are required and student numbers do not exceed thirty (30) students.

-- (b) Where rescheduling in respect of the examination timetable is not possible, a special arrangement can be made with the student with regard to writing the examination.
-The special arrangement must take place within the time scheduled for the main / supplementary examinations. - (c) All modules scheduled for examination purposes are scheduled in the official examination venues, with the exception of off-campus modules, where the venue is indicated as "centre where classes attended".
-A request can be directed to the head of the Curriculum Management Division to have a departmental venue allocated as an examination venue on the examination timetable, where specific venue specifications are required and student numbers do not exceed thirty (30) students. - (d) In cases where a student has not failed any modules and her/his curriculum was compiled in accordance with the curriculum requirements, a special arrangement will be made with the student concerning the writing of the examination.
-The special arrangement must take place within the time scheduled for the main / supplementary examinations. - (e) The UFS recognises the religious holy days as indicated annually in the UFS Calendar and will avoid, if possible, scheduling examinations or assessments for such days.
+- (d) In cases where a student has not failed any modules and her/his curriculum was compiled in accordance with the curriculum requirements, a special arrangement will be made with the student concerning the writing of the examination. - (e) The UFS recognises the religious holy days as indicated annually in the UFS Calendar and will avoid, if possible, scheduling examinations or assessments for such days.